Lei-Leill/Robotics_Lab/README.md

 ```

 ### What it does?
-After doing the command ```ros2 run server_client server```, the server would be initiated and waiting for request from the server.
+After doing the command ```ros2 run server_client server```, the server would be initiated and waiting for request from the client.

-After doing the command ```ros2 run server_client server```, the client is requesting the server to do two subprocess: (1) capture rgb and depth images from left and right cameras, and (2) run the grounding dino and send the (x,y,z) location information back to the client.
+After doing the command ```ros2 run server_client client```, the client is requesting the server to do two subprocess: (1) capture rgb and depth images from left and right cameras, and (2) run the grounding dino and send the (x,y,z) location information back to the client.

 You can see the information sent back in the terminal after the server has finished with all the process.